The Zacks Rank Explained: How to Find Strong Buy Finance Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at KeyCorp (KEY), which was added to the Zacks Rank #1 list on May 1, 2021.
+Let's take a look at Commerce Bancshares (CBSH), which was added to the Zacks Rank #1 list on May 7, 2021.

-Cleveland, OH-based KeyCorp provides a wide range of products and services, such as commercial and retail banking, commercial leasing, investment management, consumer finance as well as investment banking products in 15 states through a network of more than 1,050 branches.
+Incorporated in 1966, Commerce Bancshares Inc. is one of the largest bank holding companies in Missouri, with its principal offices located in Kansas City and St. Louis.
+It has significant operations in the states of Missouri, Kansas, Illinois, Oklahoma and Colorado.
+Operating through a network of around 298 bank/automated telling machines (ATM) locations, the company engages in the general banking business, providing a wide range of retail, corporate, investment, trust and asset management products as well as services to individuals and businesses.

-10 analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.31 to $2.15 per share.
-KEY also boasts an average earnings surprise of 19.6%.
+For fiscal 2021, seven analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.41 to $3.98 per share.
+CBSH boasts an average earnings surprise of 13.8%.

-Earnings are forecasted to see growth of 70.6% for the current fiscal year, and sales are expected to increase 3.4%.
+Analysts are expecting earnings to grow 36.8% for the current fiscal year, with revenue forecasted to rise 1.7%.

-KEY has been moving higher over the past four weeks as well, up 8.8% compared to the S&P 500's gain of 5.3%.
+Even more impressive, CBSH has gained in value over the past four weeks, up 4.9% compared to the S&P 500's gain of 3.2%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, KeyCorp should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Commerce Bancshares should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.